trifectatechfoundation/trifectatech-website/content/blog/Announcing Zstandard in Rust.md

 ### The cost of memory safety

 By default decompression performance of our implementation is a few percent slower than the C reference implementation.
-We believe we can justify this though, because with the `unsafe-performance-experimental` feature flag enabled we match C performance.
+We benchmark each merge in to `main` in our [benchmark suite](https://trifectatechfoundation.github.io/libzstd-rs-sys-bench/).

+We believe we can justify this regression though, because with the `unsafe-performance-experimental` feature flag enabled we match C performance.
 This feature flag disables 4 bounds checks where data from the input is used to index into a data structure.
 For most users a ~3% performance regression is likely an acceptable price to pay for increased memory safety.
-If you really need that last bit of performance, you can enable the flag at your own risk.
-Its behavior matches C which also does not check the bounds and appears to run just fine in many production systems.
+If you really do need that last bit of performance, you can enable the flag at your own risk.
+Its behavior in these four locations matches C which also does not check the bounds and appears to run just fine in many production systems.

 ## Future